'America is an opportunity to become a professional': how a Russian surgeon performs unique operations in the USA

-I work as an oncologist surgeon at the Mercy Clinic in Baltimore.
-We have a private surgical practice, mainly we deal with oncological diseases.
+I am a Cancer Surgeon at the Mercy Clinic in Baltimore.
+We have a private surgical practice, mainly dealing with oncological diseases.
 By position, I am the director of gastrointestinal oncology and the director of the melanoma center.
-This is working with other doctors from our oncology center, conducting scientific work and training other doctors.
+This is working with other doctors from our cancer center, conducting scientific work and training other doctors.

 I perform unique operations for peritoneal carcinomatosis, as well as do other operations, including using the Da Vinci robot.
 In my experience, patients recover twice as fast as after laparoscopic surgery.

 In our practice, 3 is an oncologist surgeon, but they all work separately.
 Basically, we work with surgeon assistants, their role is to help the surgeon in the operating room, to guide the patient in the ward, and they and we will see patients in the clinic when we take outpatients.
 In the operating room, we are helped by the operating sister, who submits the tools, organizes the operating room so that we have the necessary medicines, tools, so that everything works.
 We also have an anesthetist who gives anesthesia during surgery and monitors the patient’s safety during surgery.

 When we do elective surgeries - and surgical oncology mainly means such - there should be no stressful situation in the operating room.
 Everyone knows their place, everyone knows what to do, each team member has sufficient professionalism so that stressful situations do not arise.